YYashraj/Database-project/README.md

    - Made beautification and visual changes to various components of project.
    - Assisted in debugging of various issues arrived during linking.

-### G2
+### Group-2

+1. #### Yashraj Deshmukh
+   - Led in writing back-end code for various pages and setting routing protocols.
+   - Ideated on what routing protocols to follow and work-flow of app.
+   - Worked on combining various elements of database system.
+   - Conceptualised the key functionalities and role privileges for the portal.

-1. #### Shubh Singhal
+2. #### Shubh Singhal
    - Ideated and wrote various backend queries required for smooth functioning of webapp.
    - Added and tested various views and dynamic operations.
    - Led in debugging various inconsistences and bugs accumulated in running the webapp.

-2. #### Yashraj Deshmukh
-   - Led in writing back-end code for various pages and setting routing protocols.
-   - Ideated on what routing protocols to follow and work-flow of app.
-   - Worked on combining various elements of database system.

 3. #### Pratham Sagar